August 24, 2021

 Wait, that's not right...

-If you found this blog, chances are you’re one of 500 people each month who search human resourses with a third “s.”
+If you found this blog, the chances are that you are one of 500 people who search human resourses with a third “s” every month.
 Welcome to the club!
-Don’t worry - we don’t have a spelling lesson planned for you.
-But we do think it’s a good time to discuss what Human Resources really is (regardless of how you spell it) and also how this often overlooked department can be the key to achieving the business performance you are targeting.
+Now is the perfect opportunity to discuss what Human Resources with a "c" is, and how this often-overlooked department can be the key to optimizing your business' performance.

-While we might often look to compensation and perks to solve retention issues, but engagement is arguably more important.
-An engaged employee is someone who “is fully absorbed by and enthusiastic about their work and so takes positive action to further the organization's reputation and interests.”
-Measuring and cultivate a culture of employees with this level of commitment and buy-in to company results requires careful consideration of all the factor that influence an employees’ experience.
+Employee engagement is crucial for employee retention.
+An engaged employee is someone who is "fully absorbed by and enthusiastic about their work and so takes positive action to further the organization's reputation and interests."
+Cultivate your company culture to ensure employees have this level of commitment and are consistently striving to perform at their best for your company.